Prunus mume: Condiment

 A thick, sweet Chinese sauce called meijiang (梅醬) or meizijiang (梅子醬), usually translated as "plum sauce", is also made from the plums, along with other ingredients such as sugar, vinegar, salt, ginger, chili, and garlic.
 Similar to duck sauce, it is used as a condiment for various Chinese dishes, including poultry dishes and egg rolls.

-In Korea, maesil-cheong (매실청, 梅實淸, "plum syrup"), an anti-microbial syrup made by sugaring ripe plums, is used as a condiment and sugar substitute.
+In Korea, maesil-cheong (매실청, 梅實淸, "plum syrup"), a syrup made by sugaring ripe plums, is used as a condiment and sugar substitute.
 It can be made by simply mixing plums and sugar together, and then leaving them for about 100 days.
 To make syrup, the ratio of sugar to plum should be at least 1:1 to prevent fermentation, by which the liquid may turn into plum wine.
 The plums can be removed after 100 days, and the syrup can be consumed right away, or mature for a year or more.